chalmovsky/plausible-deployed-with-kamal/README.md

-.kamal/secrets is not commited put it in and a generated secret
+.kamal/secrets is not commited

+generate a secret and put it in there when deploying